 “Star Wars: Rise of the Resistance sets a new standard for what a theme park experience can be,” Chapek said.
 “Tonight, we’re welcoming the world to experience the Star Wars galaxy like never before, with the opening of the most ambitious, immersive, advanced, action-packed attraction we’ve ever created.”

 The grand opening ceremony was a lot of fun featuring Resistance fighters and drone X-Wings!
 Catch video from there ceremony below.

 2 – Boarding Groups and the Virtual Queue

 Be aware that Disney is utilizing a virtual queue for entry into Rise of the Resistance.
 Once in the park, (and you have to be in the park), you’ll want to use your My Disney Experience App to join a “Boarding Group.”
 You’ll be given an estimated time of the day that you’ll be asked to return, such as “morning” or “evening.”
 When your group is called to return to the attraction, you’ll receive a push notification from the app.
-You’ll have up to two hours from the time of the alert to go to the entrance of Star Wars: Rise of the Resistance, so there’s no need to rush right over.
+You’ll have up to one hour from the time of the alert to go to the entrance of Star Wars: Rise of the Resistance, so there’s no need to rush right over.
 Once there, you’ll be able to enter the attraction.